DmitryVerhov/Kaggle-projects/6. Car_price_prediction/README.md

 In this block I encoded bin and cat features.
 Also num features and target variable were normalized.
 The result on leaderboard increased on about 30% after normalization.

 ## 5. Building models.
-I built the Naive model to compare with at first.
+I built the Naive model to compare with it at first.
 Then I've tried to train Bagging on DecisionTrees, Randomforest, GradientBoost, Bagging on GradientBoost, XgBoost, Catboost and ensemble of last three.

 For RandomForest I've tried to find the best parameters with gridsearch.
 Thats took a lot of time, but didn't gave a result.
 The best result showed Catboost.